 Effects of Long-Term Fasting on Electrocardiographic Parameters

-Objectives: In humans, long-term fasting reduces systemic inflammation and oxidative stress markers associated with atherosclerosis, and long-term fasting has been shown to have positive effects on cardiac functions.
+Introduction: In humans, long-term fasting reduces systemic inflammation and oxidative stress markers associated with atherosclerosis, and long-term fasting has been shown to have positive effects on cardiac functions.
 Frontal QRST angle (fQRSTa) is predictor of ventricular repolarization and is associated with arrhythmia incidence and adverse clinical outcomes.
-The aim of our study is to investigate the effect of long-term fasting periods on cardiac conduction system, ventricular functions and especially fQRSTa.
+The aim of our study is to investigate the effect of longterm fasting periods on cardiac conduction system, ventricular functions and especially fQRSTa.

-Results: In the long pre-fasting period, the QRS axis [38 (34.5-58), 56 (54-58); p< 0.022] and P wave amplitude [0.040 (0.025-0.044), 0.046 (0.041-0.049); p= 0.001] was statistically lower than post-fasting period.
+Results: In the long pre-fasting period, the QRS axis [38 (34.5-58), 56 (54-58); p< 0.022] and P wave amplitude [0.040 (0.025-0.044), 0.046 (0.041-0.049); p= 0.001] were statistically lower than post-fasting period.
 T axis in the pre-fasting period [73 (56.5-83.5), 54 (47-57); p< 0.001] and frontal QRS angle (33.4 ± 22.1, 12.4 ± 15.4; p< 0.001) were statistically higher than the post-fasting period.